wunderwuzzi23/blog/content/posts/2020/shadowbunny-virtual-machine-red-teaming-technique.md

 This post focusing on **VirtualBox** to help train the blue team and explore these attacks - remember the Ragnar Locker ransomware used VirtualBox.
 But no worries, we also cover the most important commands for Hyper-V.

-Personally, I have not yet used VMWare for this.
+I have not yet used VMWare for this.
 Although after sharing this information with another red team in the industry, they leveraged VMWare successfully.
 They ended up manually installing it on a compromised host.
+There is also many other VM products and motivated actors might implement their own.

 VirtualBox is a great product and it is available for multiple platforms.